Mikroplastik – das Gift für unsere Wohlfühlorte – und unser Leben

-Microplastics – the Poison for our Places of Well-being – and our Lives
+Microplastics – the poison for our well-being – and our lives

-Microplastics are small particles that are usually smaller than 5 millimeters and barely visible to the human eye.
-Water-soluble, liquid, wax and gel plastics are generally not counted among them.
-The effects they have on the environment have not yet been sufficiently researched.
+Microplastics are small particles that are usually less than 5 millimeters in size and barely visible to the human eye.
+Water-soluble, liquid, wax, and gel-like plastics are generally not considered microplastics.
+Their environmental impacts have not yet been sufficiently researched.

-Microplastics are either produced industrially or are created when larger plastic parts, such as plastic bags, break down into their individual components.
-Microplastics are found in cosmetics, preferably as beads in peelings and shower gels and as fillers or binders in creams, lipsticks and the like.
+Microplastics are either manufactured industrially or created when larger plastic pieces, such as plastic bags, break down into their individual components.
+Microplastics are found in cosmetics, primarily as beads in scrubs and shower gels, and as fillers or binders in creams, lipsticks, and other products.

 Why is microplastic harmful?

-The main problems in microplastics are that, on the one hand, in the majority of cases they are made from the scarce raw material petroleum and, on the other hand - which is much worse - they are not biodegradable.
-Thus, it enters our environment and our oceans unfiltered in incalculable quantities.
+The main problems with microplastics are that, on the one hand, they are mostly made from the scarce raw material petroleum and, on the other hand—even worse—they are not biodegradable.
+Thus, they enter our environment and our oceans unfiltered in incalculable quantities.

-Also, sewage treatment plants are not yet capable of completely filtering the tiny particles out of the water, so the microscopic parts end up in our water and above that in our fields and in the air.
-They are completely contained in a cycle in which they do not belong.
+Furthermore, sewage treatment plants are not yet able to completely filter the tiny particles out of the water, so the microscopic particles end up in our water and, through it, in our fields and the air.
+They are completely trapped in a cycle in which they do not belong.

-These remain there for centuries, serve as carriers for pesticides and environmental toxins that settle on them, and now function as supposed food for marine organisms such as fish, mussels and worms.
-Microplastics in water act like a magnet on toxins, attracting and holding them, so that ingestion of the particles by living organisms leads to tumor formation and increased mortality rates.
-As if this were not dramatic enough, we are also attacking our own health with microplastics, as this "charged toxicant" also ends up on our plates through the cycle (sea, agriculture, etc.).
+They remain there for centuries, serving as a carrier for pesticides and environmental toxins that settle on them, and now function as a supposed food source for marine organisms such as fish, mussels, and worms.
+Microplastics in water act like a magnet for toxins, attracting and holding them, so that the ingestion of the particles by living organisms leads, for example, to tumor formation and increased mortality rates.
+As if this weren't dramatic enough, we are also attacking our own health with microplastics, as these "charged toxins" end up on our plates via the cycle (ocean, agriculture, etc.).

-Frequently, additives are also added to the plastic to achieve further properties.
-BPA (bisphenol A), to name one of those additives, have not been sufficiently researched for a long time, but already have the reputation of being potentially harmful to health.
+Often, additional additives are added to the plastic to achieve additional properties.
+BPA (bisphenol A), to name one of these additives, has not yet been sufficiently researched, but already has a reputation for being potentially harmful to health.

 Microplastics in cosmetics?

-Of the 300 million tons of plastic produced worldwide every year, according to the Federal Environment Agency, a whole garbage truck full of plastic ends up in the oceans every minute. (cf. https://www.umweltbundesamt.de)
+Of the 300 million tons of plastic produced worldwide each year, according to the German Environment Agency, an entire garbage truckload of plastic ends up in the oceans every minute. (see https://www.umweltbundesamt.de)

-According to a 2016 study by the consumer platform Codecheck, up to 2.8 million plastic particles can end up in the oceans from a single tube of exfoliant.
-According to this study, one of the best-known microplastics, polyethylene, was still present in one in three exfoliators and one in five lipsticks, despite voluntary commitments by some major cosmetics manufacturers to stop using microplastics in their products in the future.
+According to a 2016 study by the consumer platform Codecheck, up to 2.8 million plastic particles can enter the oceans from a single tube of scrub.
+One of the most well-known microplastics, polyethylene, was still found in one in three scrubs and one in five lipsticks, despite voluntary commitments by some major cosmetics manufacturers to eliminate the use of microplastics in their products in the future.
 Codecheck also shows that microplastics are present in cosmetic products under a variety of names.
 For example, it can be found as nylon-12 in makeup or acrylates copolymer in shower gels.

-BUND has written a shopping guide "Microplastics - the invisible danger" that includes the following microplastics most commonly found in cosmetics:
+The BUND has written a shopping guide entitled “Microplastics – the invisible danger,” which lists the following microplastics most commonly found in cosmetics:

 Fabrics Effect

-Polyethulen (PE) film-forming, viscosity-changing, supports the cleaning effect and increases the shine
+Polyethylene (PE) film-forming, viscosity-changing, supports the cleaning effect and increases shine

 Polypropylene (PP) viscosity-changing